|

 robust calf between thumb and forefinger while she crooned Bésame, bésame mucho,

+as if tonight were the very last time.
 Pablo had set himself up as Rosa Reeds defender

 because, Eladio claimed, they were both fat, although their corpulence was as dissimilar